huddack20/pandas-challenge/README.md

 Overall math and reading passing rate (90.4%) of the charter schools is much higher than that (53.6%) of the district schools.
 Thus, we could conclude that charter schools provide better quality of education at least for math and reading, drawn from the data, than the district schools in the sense of the student-teacher ratio.

+Additionally, I tried the HerosOfPymoli as well.
+It ("HeroesOfPymoli_ChangWoonJang.ipynb") perfectly works.